-- (a) Evidence generally inadmissible.
-The following evidence is not admissible in any proceeding involving an alleged sexual offense except as provided in subdivisions (b) and (c): - (1) Evidence offered to prove that any alleged victim engaged in other sexual behavior. - (2) Evidence offered to prove any alleged victim's sexual predisposition. - (b) Exceptions. - (1) In a proceeding, the following evidence is admissible, if otherwise admissible under these rules: - (A) evidence of specific instances of sexual behavior by the alleged victim offered to prove that a person other than the accused was the source of semen, injury, or other physical evidence; - (B) evidence of specific instances of sexual behavior by the alleged victim with respect to the person accused of the sexual misconduct offered by the accused to prove consent or by the prosecution; and - (C) evidence the exclusion of which would violate the constitutional rights of the accused. - (c) Procedure to determine admissibility. - (1) A party intending to offer evidence under subsection (b) must- - (A) file a written motion at least 5 days prior to entry of pleas specifically describing the evidence and stating the purpose for which it is offered unless the military judge, for good cause shown, requires a different time for filing or permits filing during trial; and - (B) serve the motion on the opposing party and the military judge and notify the alleged victim or, when appropriate, the alleged victim's guardian or representative. - (2) Before admitting evidence under this rule, the military judge must conduct a hearing, which shall be closed.
-At this hearing, the parties may call witnesses, including the alleged victim, and offer relevant evidence.
-The alleged victim must be afforded a reasonable opportunity to attend and be heard.
+(a) Evidence generally inadmissible.
+The following evidence is not admissible in any proceeding involving an alleged sexual offense except as provided in subdivisions (b) and (c):

+(1) Evidence offered to prove that a victim engaged in other sexual behavior; or

+(2) Evidence offered to prove a victim's sexual predisposition.

+(b) Exceptions.
+In a proceeding, the following evidence is admissible, if otherwise admissible under these rules:

+(1) evidence of specific instances of a victim's sexual behavior, if offered to prove that someone other than the accused was the source of semen, injury, or other physical evidence;

+(2) evidence of specific instances of a victim's sexual behavior with respect to the person accused of the sexual misconduct, if offered by the accused to prove consent or if offered by the prosecution; and

+(3) evidence the exclusion of which would violate the accused's constitutional rights.

+(c) Procedure to determine admissibility.

+(1) A party intending to offer evidence under subdivision (b) must-

+(A) file a written motion at least 5 days prior to entry of pleas specifically describing the evidence and stating the purpose for which it is offered unless the military judge, for good cause shown, requires a different time for filing or permits filing during trial; and

+(B) serve the motion on the opposing party and the military judge and notify the victim or, when appropriate, the victim's guardian or representative.

+(2) Before admitting evidence under this rule, the military judge must conduct a hearing, which shall be closed.
+At this hearing, the parties may call witnesses, including the victim, and offer relevant evidence.
+The victim must be afforded a reasonable opportunity to attend and be heard.
 However, the hearing may not be unduly delayed for this purpose.
 The right to be heard under this rule includes the right to be heard through counsel, including Special Victims' Counsel under section 1044e of title 10, United States Code.
-In a case before a court- martial composed of a military judge and members, the military judge shall conduct the hearing outside the presence of the members pursuant to Article 39(a).
-The motion, related papers, and the record of the hearing must be sealed in accordance with

-R.C.M.
-1103A and remain under seal unless the military judge or an appellate court orders otherwise.
+In a case before a court-martial composed of a military judge and members, the military judge shall conduct the hearing outside the presence of the members pursuant to Article 39(a).
+The motion, related papers, and the record of the hearing must be sealed in accordance with R.C.M.
+1113 and remain under seal unless the military judge, the Judge Advocate General, or an appellate court orders otherwise.